vic-ma/howtodismantle.github.io/_posts/2025-11-27-From-Folder-to-Fame-How-Hub-Files-Became-a-Dynamic-Infoboard.md

 Our first step is to add our PDFs to Peakboard Hub.
 But we don't want to add our files directly into the root directory, because that would be very messy.
 Instead, we create a folder for our bulletin board PDFs:
 ```
-Bulletin_Board_Files/
+Template_Company_Information_PDF/
 ```

-Now, we could upload all our PDFs directly into `Bulletin_Board_Files/`.
+Now, we could upload all our PDFs directly into `Template_Company_Information_PDF/`.
 But that would also be messy.
 So instead, we create sub-folders for different PDF categories.
-Let's say that we have three different categories of PDFs:
+Let's say that we have three categories:
 * General announcements
 * Lunch menus
 * Shift schedules

 So, we create one folder for each PDF category:
 ```
-Bulletin_Board_Files/
+Template_Company_Information_PDF/
 ├── Announcements/
 ├── Lunch/
 └── Shifts/
 ```

 This makes everything much more organized.
-And it also lets our app list the PDFs according to their category, which makes it easier for the user to find the PDFs they're interested in.
+It also lets our app list the PDFs according to their category, which makes it easier for the user to find the PDFs that they're interested in.

+### Another language

 Now, suppose that we work in a bilingual workplace and all our PDFs have a German version too.
 We need to store these in Peakboard Hub as well.
 So, we create a German version of each sub-folder, where we will add the German PDFs:

 ```
-Bulletin_Board_Files/
+Template_Company_Information_PDF/
 ├── Announcements/
 ├── Lunch/
 ├── Shifts/